Wilfred/trifle/docs/Interpreter.md

 The Trifle interpreter is a program you run from the command line.

-If you start the interpreter without any arguments, you will start a shell that you can interact with.
+The Trifle source code includes a program `shell.tfl` that gives you an interactive shell.

 ```
-$ ./trifle
+$ ./trifle shell.tfl
-Trifle interpreter.
-Press Ctrl-C to exit.
+Trifle 0.9.
+Type (exit!) to quit.

 > (+ 2 3)
 5
 ```